-We have now flown over 7500 rescued Bichons to their new homes, in the over 19 years since our inception.
+We have now flown over 9000 rescued Bichons to their new homes, in the 21 years since our inception.

 Below are some of the stories!
 These are all true, and you may contact the senders if you wish!:))

 (The average cost for Priority Parcel Airfare for a Bichon (average 20 pounds) is $175.00, plus $40.00 for the crate, and $35.00 (average national price) for the Veterinary Health Certificate.)
-We have never raised these prices in 19 years.
+As of yet, we have never raised these prices in 21 years.

 In 1998 the FAA made it mandatory so that the animals traveling on planes breathe the same air as the passengers.